heang23/heang23/README.md

-👋 Hi, I’m Darren Kim, originally from Cambodia
+👋 Hi, I’m Darren Kim, originally from Cambodia 🇰🇭, currently residing in Melbourne, Australia 🇦🇺

 I completed my Master of Electrical Engineering (with Business) at the University of Melbourne, which increased my ability to critically examine technical problem align with my business perspective including markets, assets, products, planning, procurement and developing engineering management strategies that